wantable/omniship/README.md

 Omniship::DHLGM.mailer_id = '1234567890' # this is required to detect the shipper type, since USPS and DHL are otherwise indistinguisiblle

 Omniship.debug = true # with this enabled all xml request's and responses will be outputed to the log

+Omniship.track_timeout = 5 # timeout for a tracking request in seconds.
+Only implemented on UPS, USPS, DHLGM.
+Default = 10 seconds
 ```

 You can also do this in a config file